 - a.
-Students must work primarily on site at the Master's Externship.
-Students may not receive master's externship credit if their work is done by telecommuting. - b.
+Students are encouraged to work primarily on site at the Master's Externship.
+If a student is working remotely, the student must attend teleconference meetings with their supervisor at least once a week. - b.
 Externships cannot be substituted for distributional requirements or required courses.
 No exceptions are allowed other than with prior written approval of the appropriate Program Director or the Director's designee. - c.
 The maximum number of credits a student may earn in one or more master's externship(s) is 10 credits.
 For the MARJ externship, the maximum number of credits is four. - The minimum number of credits a student may earn in a master's externship is four credits.